j-chao/devops_workshops/00_containers/00_containers.md

 You should see the default "Welcome to nginx!" landing page.

-Let's mount a volume using a "bind mount" with a different index.html file, and have the NGINX server serve that instead.
+Let's mount a "bind mount" with a different index.html file, and have the NGINX server serve that instead.
 To start, create a new `index.html` file:

 ```bash